jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL unguided - Modern cloud apps.md

 #### Exit criteria

--   The new user should be able to login to the Call Center Admin site.
+-   The new user should be able to login to the Call Center Admin site

 ## Exercise 3: Enable Azure B2C for customer site

 Duration: 75 minutes

-In this exercise, you will configure an Azure AD Business to Consumer (B2C) instance to enable authentication and policies for sign-in, sign-out and profile policies for the Contoso E-Commerce site.
+In this exercise, you will configure an Azure AD Business to Consumer (B2C) instance to enable authentication and policies for sign-in, sign-out and profile policies for the Contoso E-Commerce site

-Note: This portion of the hands-on lab is written in a lab format due to the complexity of the configuration.
+Note: This portion of the hands-on lab is written in a lab format due to the complexity of the configuration

 ### Task 1: Create a new directory